Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Drinfeld--Sokolov Reduction of gl-lambda and po-lambda

-We begin by considering the manifold $M$ of order $N$-differential operators on the circle: For simplicity, we will assume the coefficients $a_i(x)$ are just differential polynomials in $N$-variables $u_1,\cdots, u_N$, i.e.,
+We begin with the classical finite-rank picture, as it serves as a template for all later constructions.
+Consider the manifold $M$ of monic order $n$ differential operators on the circle:

-One goal is to endow $M$ with a Poisson structure.
-This is equivalent to defining a Poisson bracket on the co-tangent space.
-To that end the tangent space is defined as differential operators of the form $K:=v_{1}\pr^{n-1}+\cdots +v_n$.
-Using the bilinear form $F_X(K):=\mathrm{Tr}( K\circ X)$ one may identify the (co-tangent) space of linear functionals with differential operators of the form:
+For our algebraic setting, we replace the functions $a_i(x)$ by differential indeterminates and work over the differential polynomial algebra:

-Here $\mathrm{Tr}$ is defined as taking the coefficient of $\pr^{-1}$.
-The Poisson bracket, also called the second Alder-Gelfand-Dickey bracket, is then defined using the Adler map.
+The second Gelfand--Dickey bracket is the corresponding Poisson structure on $M$.
+Equivalently, a Hamiltonian mapping $A^{(L)}:T_L^*M\rightarrow T_LM$ for every $L\in M$.
+The tangent space at $L$ is defined as differential operators of the form $K:=v_{1}\pr^{n-1}+\cdots +v_n$.
+The cotangent space can be identified, through the residue pairing, with pseudodifferential operators of the form: